Mirabella (TV series): Production

 The series was first unveiled in May 2013 as an adaptation of Dominador Ad Castillo novel Cofradia. — The story centers on Cofradia, a young woman who is afraid to fall in love because of her dark complexion.
 With the help of a magic candle, she eventually transforms into a beautiful lady.
 The novel had film adaptations in 1953 and 1973.

 However, due to criticisms over the material's alleged racism, Dreamscape Entertainment announced in July 2013 that it had re-worked into a new series to feature an original story that is "equally exciting and equally beautiful."

 Cast changes

 Diego Loyzaga and Kiko Estrada were originally part of the main cast, but was later replaced by Enrique Gil and Sam Concepcion respectively.
 Estrada returned to Annaliza, while Loyzaga later remained as part of the series in a supporting antagonist role instead.
 Liza Soberano was also reported to be part of the series, but later became part of Got to Believe instead.
 Soberano was later replaced by Mika dela Cruz.
 Later on Soberano and Gil worked together in Forevermore.

 This is a second time of Julia and Sam to appear on the show, since Walang Kapalit in 2007.

+Reruns

+The show began airing re-runs on Jeepney TV from October 7 to November 22, 2019; January 31 to May 13, 2022; December 23, 2024 to April 4, 2025 and October 26 to December 18, 2026.